-The StockCharts.com indicator Accum/Dist was designed to help track the large lot versus small lot activity.
-Decades ago, when the concept of distinguishing between the large versus small lots started being discussed by the Sell Side Institutions, the Stock Market was an entirely different Market Structure.
-Almost all orders then were filled on the exchanges via Market Makers.
+The StockCharts.com indicator Accum/Dist was designed to help track the large-lot versus small-lot activity.
+Decades ago, when the concept of distinguishing between the large lots versus the small lots started being discussed by the Sell Side Institutions, the Stock Market was an entirely different Market Structure.
+Almost all orders back then were filled on the exchanges via Market Makers.

 See the stock chart example below.

 When analyzing a stock using the Accum/Dist indicator, you MUST use Relational Technical Analysis™ because it is more complete.
-This type of analysis combines the Stock Price via Candlestick Patterns, Trend and Trendline Patterns, as well as the indicators stock Volume and Accum/Dist.
+This type of analysis combines the Stock Price via Candlestick Patterns and Trend and Trendline Patterns, as well as the stock Volume and Accum/Dist indicators.

 If you want to use Accumulation Indicators, you need to approach their use properly for the current Stock Market of today.
 The footprint of each different Stock Market Participant Group is in the combination of these on the chart and can be found in Price, stock Volume, and the StockCharts.com Accum/Dist indicator.

 Price shows the magnitude of the daily Price action.
-For example, was Price contained and controlled via Time Weighted Average Price orders, or were High Frequency Traders HFT creating huge candlestick Price action?
-Each group has its own candlestick amplitude that it creates, often deliberately based on the stock buy ORDER TYPE they prefer to use and the VENUE they typically use.
+For example, was Price contained and controlled via Time Weighted Average Price (TWAP) orders, or were High Frequency Traders (HFTs) creating huge candlestick Price action?
+Each group has its own candlestick amplitude that it creates, which is often deliberately based on the stock buy ORDER TYPE they prefer to use and the VENUE they typically use.

 The Trend and Trendline Patterns tell you who is trading OR investing in the stock.
-Dark Pools are not found in stocks that are topping, they are found in Bottoming Candlestick Patterns in the Dark Pool Buy Zones™.
+Dark Pools are not found in stocks that are topping; rather, they are found in Bottoming Candlestick Patterns in the Dark Pool Buy Zones™.